Bars / Restaurants / Brewpubs / Distilleries

 The distilling operations also generate dangerous toxic and flammable materials including Ethanol and Methanol which require gas detection and ventilation control.
 The bottling and dispensing process require Nitrogen and Carbon Dioxide – both potential cryogenic hazards.
 Additionally, both Nitrogen and Carbon Dioxide represent an oxygen deprivation hazard and when deployed in a closed space, represent a hazard to employees, customers and first-responders.

 Finally, the warehouse operations at most distilleries have loading areas where Carbon Monoxide and Nitrogen Dioxide may be present due to truck or forklift operation.
-Regular exposure to these highly toxic substances represents a significant health hazard.
+Regular exposure to these highly toxic substances represents a significant health hazard and may require gas detection as part of the facility-wide Life Safety System.

 Bars & Brewpubs

-Bars and Brewpubs typically utilize numerous canisters of Carbon Dioxide and Nitrogen to drive their distribution process.
-Even though each cylinder is of a moderate size, the number of cylinders – and the number of hoses and connectors - represents a significant risk.
+Bars and Brewpubs typically utilize numerous canisters of Carbon Dioxide (C02) and Nitrogen to drive their distribution process.
+Even though each gas cylinder is of a moderate size, the number of cylinders – and the number of hoses and connectors - represents a significant risk requiring enhanced gas cylinder safety measures.
 While these cylinders are typically concealed in small, closed area accessed only by employees, the adjacent spaces – including public restrooms are at risk.
-One recent death at a Florida restaurant involved a patron overcome by CO2 in the ladies restroom.
+One recent death at a Florida restaurant involved a patron overcome by CO2 in the ladies’ restroom.

 |Oxygen Concentration %Vol||Health effects of persons at rest|